 Clean from top to bottom (literally)

 Cleaning from top to bottom prevents swiping up dirt from below, streamlining your cleaning, so you don’t have to do it twice.
 Start with wiping dirty walls and ceilings (having trouble cleaning off marks?
 Try Mr. Clean Magic Eraser — it even works on kids’ crayon marks), working down to countertop or dresser/tabletop level (depending upon which room you’re in).
 Clear your surfaces and spray down sinks, tubs, basins, or tabletops using the cleaning spray you prefer.
-Allow a minute or two to let it soak in while you grab any towels, washcloths, etc. that need to be washed and toss them into the washing machine.
+Allow a minute or two to let it soak in while you grab any towels, washcloths, etc. that need to be washed and toss them into the washing machine(also, read our tips on getting rid of the gross washing machine smell).

 Then, finish washing up and rinsing the basins, tabletops, etc., and sweep and mop the floor with your favorite floor cleaner.
 (We like to use a half cup white vinegar with one gallon hot water mixture for our floor cleaner.)
 Advise everyone that the floor is wet with a Post-it on the door, and leave the fan on (if there is one) until the room is dry.
 If you have a carpeted floor, just vacuum it up behind you on your way out.
 (Some vacuums, like the Shark Navigator, can clean all floors, carpeted or not, which is a great time-saver!)